 Mound it on a bun with Slaw, South Carolina Style: In a lot of places in the south people often top the pulled pork sandwich with slaw.

-Pulled Pork Reuben: Serve it on thick bread with sauerkraut, Thousand Island dressing and some melted Swiss cheese.
+Pulled Pork Reuben: Serve it on french bread with sauerkraut, Thousand Island dressing and some melted Swiss cheese.

 Carnitas: Cut the smoked pork into ½” pieces and fry them in a pan with some fat dripped off.
 When they are crisp they make for delicious Carnitas tacos.